Porta Nuova District – Milan, Italy

 For Cruise Travelers

-If you’re visiting Milan before or after a cruise from Venice or Rome, Porta Nuova is a refreshing way to experience the city’s modern side.
-It’s an easy add‑on to a day of sightseeing and offers great photo spots without requiring much time.
+If you’re visiting Milan before or after a cruise from Venice or Rome, Porta Nuova is an easy way to experience the city’s modern identity.
+It’s close to other major neighborhoods, offers great photo opportunities, and doesn’t require much time to explore.

 Insider Tips

-• Don’t miss Bosco Verticale — it’s one of Milan’s most photographed buildings
+• Don’t miss the Bosco Verticale — it’s one of Milan’s most iconic buildings

 • Walk the elevated “High Line”‑style paths around Piazza Gae Aulenti